 Introduce each other to your families in a non-confrontational way in a comfortable setting.
 Ensure the meeting is between your partner and close family members.
 Avoid relatives or friends who could judge and influence their opinion.
 If the house is not a good option, then it is best to meet at a restaurant or a café which is non-threatening and a neutral environment for both parties.
 Take an ally along if it helps things and makes a good impression.

 Pro tip: You should try to dissipate any tension that builds up with a bit of humour maybe.

 At the meeting and even later, always remind your parents of the similarities in both families so that they can grow comfortable with the idea.
 Much of the opposition stems from the irrational fear parents have of differences cropping up in case of an inter-caste marriage.
 So, work actively to reduce those.

 Pro tip: Remember not to manipulate an outcome and let one happen organically.

 9. Be patient, trust the process and your partner

-Many a times the waiting process could take a toll on the relationship.
+Many times the waiting process could take a toll on the relationship.
 Patience is key here.
 Ensure refusals or backlash doesn’t strain your relationship.
-At times when a partner is feeling down, remember to instill confidence in conversations and back each other up.
-This could be good way to test the strength of your commitment to each other.
+At times when a partner is feeling down, remember to instil confidence in conversations and back each other up.
+This could be an excellent way to test the strength of your commitment to each other.

 Pro tip: Stay strong in the face of opposition so both sets of parents know that you are in it for the long haul and would not go for another option.